andrewboudreau/HelloMessage/README.md

 A console terminal that send submissions to the microservice.

 # ApprovalWebApp
-A website to query and approve active submissions.
+A website to query and approve pending submissions.